-- Designate a "teaching station" with cones on either side.
+- Designate a "teaching station" along the long side of the course with cones on either side.
 The instructor will stand at the station to observe each student performing the learned skill.
-Students can gather with their bicycles around the "teaching station" for verbal instruction. - Designate a course entry point with a cone. - Volunteers are recommended to observe the rest of the class by standing on the outside of the bicycle course and providing reminders as needed.
+Students can gather with their bicycles around the "teaching station" for verbal instruction. - Designate a course entry point with a cone. - Volunteers are recommended to observe student activities by standing on the outside of the bicycle course and providing guidance or assistance as needed.

 - Introduce the lesson by saying that everyone is going to learn and practice some basic skills important for riding a bicycle.
-Ask students what they think basic skills are for safely riding a bicycle.
-Student responses may include: Basic skills like balance, pedaling, stopping/ braking, riding straight, and turning are essential to learn before riding on the road like adult bicyclists. - 2.
+Ask students what they think are basic skills for safely riding a bicycle.
+Student responses may include: Basic skills like balancing, pedaling, stopping/ braking, riding straight, and turning are essential to learn before riding on the road like adult bicyclists. - 2.
 Equip each student with a helmet and bicycle.
 The instructor and volunteers should check for proper equipment use and assist as needed. - 3.
 Check helmet fit and Bike ABCs. - a.
 Instruct students to put on helmets and to check that it fits with the Eyes, Ears, Mouth method. - b.
 Remind students that the Bike ABCs should always be done before riding a bicycle.
 Ask students what the A, B, and C stand for.
 Have students check their air, brakes, and chain, and to raise their hand if anything is wrong with their bicycle. - c.
 Instruct students to raise or lower their seat so that the balls of their feet touch the floor when they are sitting down on their bicycle.
-Instructor and volunteer should assist as needed. - 4.
-Explain the course set up to students. - The course is set up so that students may take multiple turns riding their bicycles on it, each time practicing a specific skill as requested by the instructor balancing, pedaling, braking and riding straight. - a.
+Instructor and volunteers should assist as needed but encourage students to make adjustments themselves. - 4.
+Explain the course set up to students.
+The course is set up so that students may take multiple turns riding their bicycles on it, each time practicing a specific skill as requested by the instructor - balancing, pedaling, braking and riding straight. - a.
 Emphasize the importance of riding in a straight line, maintaining a slow and consistent speed, and controlling the bicycle through turns and during stops.
 To be safe and predictable bicyclists, students must be able to control their vehicle.
-These skills are important for riding on the sidewalk so that
+These skills are important for riding on the sidewalk so that bicyclists can avoid pedestrians.
+These skills also prepare students for riding on the road.